Answered By: APUS Librarians Last Updated: Jun 05, 2023 Views: 19719

 - you want to pinpoint a particular subject

 - you want articles that specifically mention your keywords in their abstract

 To find field search options, look for a drop-down menu next to the search box in any database.
 If you don't see it on the basic search screen, look for an "advanced search" link.

-Here is an example screenshot from Summon's advanced search:
+Here is an example screenshot from Primo's advanced search: